humbleimeagle/odin-recipes/README.md

-Im going to create site for recioes.
+Im going to create site for recipes.
 Expecting to be much comfortable with html and git stuff.